Vagelos Laboratory for Energy Science and Technology, Philadelphia, PA, USA

 Vagelos Laboratory for Energy Science and Technology

-The new VLEST is a testament to Penn’s leadership and innovation for a sustainable future, acting as an instrument of the very research it serves with a design that pursues both energy efficiency and sustainability concepts aligned to Penn’s University Climate Action Plan.
+The Vagelos Laboratory for Energy Science and Technology (VLEST) is the newest laboratory building at the University of Pennsylvania.
+This new $173 million facility houses existing and emerging energy research programs with state-of-the-art laboratory space.
+The new VLEST is a testament to Penn’s leadership and innovation for a sustainable future, acting as a demonstration of the very research it serves by including energy efficiency and sustainability concepts aligned to Penn’s University Climate Action Plan.
+High-quality indoor and outdoor environments are meant to attract faculty and students and maximize learning potential, research productivity, and interdisciplinary collaboration.

 Transsolar worked to integrate sustainability in the design, not only as a technical engineering exercise but as the result of deep integration between architectural design and engineering systems.
 The resulting design emphasizes passive low-energy design strategies supported by sophisticated technical equipment.
-The VLEST building also provides a high-quality indoor and outdoor environment to attract faculty and students and maximize learning potential, research productivity, and interdisciplinary collaboration.

 Vagelos Laboratory for Energy Science and Technology